 * Overall satisfaction is an individual rating and not a combined total of all ratings.
 By default, brands with equal overall satisfaction ratings are sorted by the mean overall satisfaction score as rated by consumers.
-You can click the arrows at the top of any column in the table to sort by the results in that column.
-Canstar Blue research finalised in August 2021, published in August 2021.
+You can click the arrows at the top of any column in the table to sort by the results in that column. ^ By clicking on a brand or ‘details’ button, you will leave Canstar Blue and be taken to our referral partner to compare.
+You agree that Canstar Blue’s terms and conditions apply to this referral.
+If you click on a brand that our referral partner does not cover, you will be taken to a brand page on Canstar Blue.
+Canstar Blue research finalised in March 2023 and published in March 2023.

-Sirena rated best with five stars for taste, texture and consistency, packaging design and overall satisfaction.
-It also achieved four stars for value for money and range variety.
+Sirena was rated five stars for taste, texture, packaging convenience and overall satisfaction, with four stars for variety and range, and just three stars for value for money.

 Is eating canned fish good for you?

 Tinned fish and canned tuna especially can be healthy, since tuna itself is a good source of protein and calcium, which is good for maintaining healthy bones and teeth.
 Tuna also contains vitamin D, which helps the immune system and brain function, plus B vitamins to keep your eyes, skin and nervous system healthy.
 However, there are generally higher fat levels in canned tuna compared to tinned fish that are packed in brine or spring water.
 Canned tuna also usually contains more sodium (i.e. salt) than if you bought it fresh.